Skip to main content

 Open the report

-Click the report on the Reports page to open its detail page.
+Click the report’s row in the reports table to open its page.

 2